 One aspect of an effective campaign banner that is often overlooked is the importance of fonts, which can be just as essential to a message as the text itself.
 Indeed, fonts convey meaning as much as the text they cradle.
 This is precisely why selecting the perfect font is a core tenant of effective marketing strategies.
 But what makes a good font?

 Good fonts are not hard to read and should compliment your design and color scheme.
 If you are placing your banner outside, keep in mind that this will impact the readability of your banners, even from a long distance, so be prepared to adjust accordingly.
 You would also do well to keep the lessons of minimalism in mind.
 Detailed and cluttered fonts are not as memorable as simple ones.

-When it comes to cheap banners, people often think text that is entirely capitalized has greater visibility.
-Hopefully these tips have already helped you realize that this could not be further from the truth.
+When it comes to cheap banners, people often think the text that is entirely capitalized has greater visibility.
+Hopefully, these tips have already helped you realize that this could not be further from the truth.
 Rendering your font in all caps will make it too heavy and could completely disorient the visual appeal of your banner.
 Some of today’s most popular design fonts include Display, Helvetica, Sans Serif, and Serif fonts.

 The Importance Of Contrast

 Those of us with an advertising background are already likely aware of the fact that engaging signs drive more engagement.
 This is as true for business as it is for politics.
 Therefore, throwing up vast amounts of cheap banners with bright colors will make them less readable.
 For this reason, it is important to keep a few key aspects of color theory in mind.

 For one, consider your campaign banner’s surroundings.
 Is it in a rural area or a massive city?
 What is the lighting like?
 How is the weather on a typical day?

 If the surrounding colors are primarily primary, make sure you select colors with just the right amount of contrast, as doing so will render them more visible to those passing by.